 Waterfall Section

-The hike begins at Skógafoss and follows the Skógá River, passing over 20 waterfalls.
-This section is one of the most scenic waterfall hikes in Iceland.
+The hike starts at Skógafoss and follows the Skógá River upstream, ticking off over 20 waterfalls along the way.
+It’s a relentless procession of cascades, and easily one of the most scenic stretches of trail in the country.

 Volcanic Highlands